active-threat-hunting/active-threat-hunting.github.io/index.md

 Active Threat Hunting is an open source framework for quickly building a Security Operations Center to easily detect malicious events in a network.

 There are numerous threats targeting our organizations on a daily basis.
 Will you be able to find all the attacks and defend your organization if techniques and tools used by adversaries are unknown to you?
-In this event we will be putting you into teams and provide you an ability to learn how to use a variety of open source tools to shed some light on the hidden things going on in this simulated organization's network.

-Use the Active Threat Hunting tools to build your own SOC and find suspicious activity in your network more easily.
+Use the Active Threat Hunting tools to quickly build your own small SOC and find suspicious activity in your network more easily.
 We've provided the [source code for all of our tool deployments](https://github.com/heywoodlh/active-threat-hunting) to make it easier for anyone to replicate our deployments quickly.

 ## Our Tools: